plenoptic-org/plenoptic/docs/reproducibility.md

 ### FutureWarning in load in plenoptic 1.3.1

-A small change was made to the {class}`Metamer <plenoptic.synthesize.metamer.Metamer>` and {class}`MADCompetition <plenoptic.synthesize.mad_competition.MADCompetition>` APIs in `plenoptic` 1.3.1.
-You will be able to load {class}`Metamer <plenoptic.synthesize.metamer.Metamer>` and {class}`MADCompetition <plenoptic.synthesize.mad_competition.MADCompetition>` objects saved with version 1.2 and 1.3 for some time, but doing so will raise a `FutureWarning` and this compatibility will eventually be removed.
+A small change was made to the {class}`~plenoptic.synthesize.metamer.Metamer` and {class}`~plenoptic.synthesize.mad_competition.MADCompetition` APIs in `plenoptic` 1.3.1.
+You will be able to load {class}`~plenoptic.synthesize.metamer.Metamer` and {class}`~plenoptic.synthesize.mad_competition.MADCompetition` objects saved with version 1.2 and 1.3 for some time, but doing so will raise a `FutureWarning` and this compatibility will eventually be removed.

 In order to make an object compatible with future releases, you can either load it in with `plenoptic` 1.3.1 and re-save it, or do the following: